mr-ravin/theorem10/README.md

-# Theorem10 [A theorem in Pure Mathematics]
+# Theorem10 [A Theorem on Numbers of the Form 10<sup>x</sup>]
-This repository includes a computer program for a mathematical theorem paper titled "A Theorem on Numbers of the Form 10<sup>x</sup>"
+This repository includes a computer program for a mathematical theorem paper titled "A Theorem on Numbers of the Form 10<sup>x</sup>", in Pure Mathematics.

 #### Paper Title: A Theorem on Numbers of the Form 10<sup>x</sup>